odair-pedro/sonarci/README.md

 ### Azure Pipeline

-You can use the following example to integrate the pipeline pull request analyzer with SonarCI
+You can use the following example to integrate a pipeline pull request analyzer with SonarCI

 ```yaml
 trigger: